New York City to target suppliers of illegal fireworks - KRDO

 New York City to target suppliers of illegal fireworks

-As complaints of illegal fireworks continue to soar, New York City Mayor Bill de Blasio on Tuesday announced the creation of a task force aimed at snuffing out the loud bangs and crackles that echo during the overnight hours.
+As complaints of illegal fireworks continue to soar, New York City Mayor Bill de Blasio has announced the creation of a task force aimed at snuffing out the loud bangs and crackles that echo during the overnight hours.

-New York is one of several major cities that is reporting a large uptick in illegal fireworks complaints, joining Boston, San Francisco, Oakland, Pasadena and others.
+New York is one of several major cities that is reporting a large uptick in illegal fireworks complaints, joining Boston, San Francisco, Oakland, Pasadena, California, and others.

-“We’re going to start a huge sting operation to go and get these illegal fireworks at the base,” de Blasio said at his daily briefing.
+“We’re going to start a huge sting operation to go and get these illegal fireworks at the base,” de Blasio said at his daily briefing on Tuesday.
 “Meaning everywhere they’re being sold around New York City, and even where they’re being sold in surrounding states that we know are flowing into New York City.”

 “We go at the suppliers,” de Blasio said.
 “There will be all sorts of actions taken.
 Undercover buys, sting operations, finding where the supply is and cutting it off at the knees.”